LavaDesu/ohayou/README.md

 ### Why is this not on NPM?

-The library is currently incomplete, containing old code that has yet to be updated along with the constnatly-changing API.
+The library is currently incomplete, containing old code that has yet to be updated along with the constantly-changing API.
 This library will be pulished to NPM when deemed to be "stable enough" for use.

 ## License